 - Practical Clothes.
 Clothes that require minimal care, are comfortable to travel in, and can be layered are best to take.
 Layering is the best way to combat the unpredictable British temperatures.
 Casual clothing is the most comfortable for day-to-day British life.
 If you plan on going out to dinner or to the theatre at night, dressier clothing would be best. - Backpack.
 Backpacks are easier to carry than suitcases on longer trips.
-Your flats will not have a lot of closet/storage space, so it may be best to bring a collapsible suitcase.
+Your flats will not have a lot of closet space or areas for storage, therefore it may be best to bring a collapsible suitcase.
 A small travel bag is convenient for weekend and day trips. - Comfortable shoes.
-You are likely to be out and about walking around London in many of your classes in addition to outside your classes. - Strong umbrella and raincoat.
+You are likely to be out and about walking around London in many of your classes in addition to outside your classes! - Strong umbrella and raincoat.
 Many a Londoner will tell you it rains quite often here! - Bath towels.
-Bed sheets will be provided and you will be able to buy bath towels upon arrival from a nearby store if you don't want to carry them over. - Travel purse or money belt.
+Bed sheets will be provided in the flats and you will be able to buy bath towels upon arrival from a nearby store if you don't want to carry them over. - Travel purse or money belt.
 To keep your passport, ID, and money safe. - Laptop.
 We recommend you bring a laptop as a lot of your work and assignments will be electronically submitted.
-There is free Wi-Fi in your residences and Foundation House.
+There is free wifi in your residences and Foundation House.
 You will also have 24-hour access to a computer lab in Metrogate should you not be able to bring a laptop. - Necessary prescriptions and medications.
 Prescriptions for certain medications can be difficult to get in the UK so make sure you have the right amount of medication for the duration of your program, in their original labeled bottles.
 Be sure to complete this step well in advance of your departure in case you need to consult with your doctor.
 If you are more comfortable with certain American brand-name products (ex.
-Tylenol, Advil), we recommend you bring a supply of these with you. - Cellphone.
-You will need a cell phone that we can reach you at that doesn't have to operate on wifi. (see p12) If you are planning to use your current smartphone while abroad, you should visit your cell phone provider prior to departure and request to have your device unlocked and discuss plan options with them.
+Tylenol, Advil), we recommend you bring a supply of these with you.